Skip to content

 });

-This is most useful when the route is basically a transport layer and the worker is supposed to own parsing anyway, like SSR or JWT issuance.
+This is most useful when the route is basically a transport layer and the worker owns parsing anyway, like SSR or JWT issuance.
 If you need to inspect the body on the main thread before dispatch, await it locally and validate there.